What are the first steps to planning a wedding?

 DEWSALL COURT.
 Grade 2 listed home.
 Callow, Hereford.

-If you dreamed a venue this would probably be it.
 Offering an undeniably stylish, boutique feel.

 What I fell in love with: Exclusive weekend use with accommodation with generous extras package and a versatile plethora of beautiful features, i.e. a lake, arboretum, fire pit, 12 acres of landscaped gardens, church.
 Think of the photographs!
 The opportunity for an outdoor ceremony, a party den and inclusion in terms of tables, chairs, table linen and tableware in the barn are all ticks on my list.
 Dedicated wedding planner and in house locally sourced, gorgeous food.
 Visually stunning.
 Licensed bar.